Q: Does Career Services assist students who want to work for a year before continuing their education in medical, law or graduate schools?

 Q: How does Career Services engage faculty?

 A: We work with faculty in several ways educating students about the world of work and career opportunities.
-These included co-sponsoring career panels and talks with academic departments.
+These include co-sponsoring career panels and talks with academic departments.
 Faculty members also ask us to present job search information to students looking for career specific internships and jobs.
 Academic departments send us job openings to be posted in our database and help us to market our career events.
 Additionally, we have a campus wide event presenting student summer opportunities in conjunction with faculty.

 Q: How does Career Services support students interested in business and entrepreneurship careers?